OutliersSolutions/MarceloGallardoB.github.io/_pages/publication.md

     <summary>
         Abstract |
         <a href="https://MarceloGallardoB.github.io/files/twitter_political_indicator_page_1.pdf" role="button" target="_blank"> Working paper </a> |
     </summary> This study examines the impact of political uncertainty on key macroeconomic variables, including the USD to  PEN exchange rate, through a specialized index built from social media analysis.
 Tweets from prominent Peruvian figures (2018-2023) are analyzed and labeled by GPT-3.5 Turbo, determining their stance on Peru's political and economic situation.
 This process contributes to the creation of a political uncertainty time series.
-This series, indicative of Peru's economic climate, is integrated with a (chosen macroeconomic forecasting method) to enhance the prediction of macroeconomic trends, with a focus on currency exchange dynamics.
+This series, indicative of Peru's economic climate, is integrated with a (chosen macroeconomic forecasting method to be determined) to enhance the prediction of macroeconomic trends, with a focus on currency exchange dynamics.
   </details>